10 Most In-Demand Skills in Finland for 2026

 View source →Finnish National Agency for Education (OPH)

-View source →Confederation of Finnish Industries (EK)
+View source →EK (Confederation of Finnish Industries)

-Business Tendency Survey & Green Transition Investment Data (April 2025)Representing over 16,000 member companies, EK confirmed EUR 294 billion in planned green transition investments by 2035 and identified labour availability as the top obstacle to business growth in Finland.
+Business Tendency Survey & Green Transition Investment DataConfirmed EUR 294 billion in planned green transition investments through 2035 and provides business sentiment data validating employer demand across sectors.

 View source →Technology Industries of Finland (Teknologiateollisuus)

-View source →Duunitori (via Helsinki Times)
+View source →Duunitori / Helsinki Times

 View source →"The skills driving Finland's workforce forward are rooted in practical business impact and adaptability.
-Professionals who continuously upskill in areas aligned with market demand help their organizations stay productive, competitive, and ready for the challenges of tomorrow's economy. "
+Professionals who continuously upskill in areas aligned with market demand help their organizations stay productive, competitive, and ready for the challenges of tomorrow's economy."

 Mikko Turunen

-✓ Award winning B2B sales professional with 15+ years of experience in solution selling, training strategy, and customer management, recognized as Most Valuable Peer and Top Sales Person at Hilti Finland.
+✓ Award-winning B2B sales professional with 15+ years of experience in solution selling, training strategy, and customer management, recognized as Most Valuable Peer and Top Sales Person at Hilti Finland.

 Finland's technology sector is growing at 15%, adding 25,000 or more positions, and 66% of Finnish firms now use GenAI tools, a statistic that directly escalates security requirements as AI-powered attack surfaces expand.
 Organisations across the private and public sectors are simultaneously managing cloud migration, OT/ICS security for industrial systems, and incident response readiness.
-Corporate training investments in cybersecurity are among the highest-priority budget items for Finnish enterprises in 2025 and 2026.

 Information Technology, Finance & Banking, Energy & Utilities, Telecommunications, Public Administration, Healthcare